ControlX/Metro-Rail-Ticket-Management-System/README.md

 # MetroRailTicketingSystem

 - Assignment prepared for ThoughtWorks(Hyderabad): Extreme Programming For Developers session.
 - This code supports fare calculation for Single Line only.
-Multiple line fare resolution requires some algorithms which I'm not aware of at the moment will update it as soon as I get to know.
+Multiple line fare resolution requires some algorithms which I'm not aware of at the moment will update it as soon as I get more info on it.

 # Problem Statement :